-In addition, if you generate your own power, you’ll be insulated to increases in the price of electricity, which can help you save on your power bill and reduce your overall cost of living.
+In addition, if you generate your own power, you’ll be insulated against increases in the price of electricity, which can help you save on your power bill and reduce your overall cost of living.

 With a smorgasbord of world-class beaches and stunning desert landscapes, it’s no exaggeration to say that Australia is one of the most beautiful countries on the planet.
 Renewable energy can help keep it that way for future generations.

 By switching to sustainable sources of power, such as solar and wind, you’re doing your part to reduce greenhouse gas emissions and minimise the impact your household has on the environment.
 The Climate Council explained that renewable energy also has the auxiliary benefit of reducing the pollution generated from coal, further helping preserve the quality of Australia’s air, land and water.